 Carlos Otero is a Cuban presenter and host born on June 16, 1958, in Havana, Cuba.

-As he has acknowledged on several occasions, he forged his own style inspired by the greats of Cuban broadcasting Germán Pinelli, Cepero Brito, and Consuelito Vidal.
+As he has acknowledged on several occasions, he forged his own style inspired by the greats of Cuban broadcasting: Germán Pinelli, Cepero Brito, and Consuelito Vidal.

 Biography

-In 1978, he debuted as one of the 9 hosts of the show "Para Bailar," which aired every Sunday on television and from which important presenters and actors emerged, such as Lily Rentería, Mara Roque, Albertico Pujol, Rebeca Martínez, and Néstor Jiménez.
-Para Bailar was on the air until 1983, and thanks to the professionalism of its participants and the charisma of its presenters, it became one of the most successful participatory programs of its kind, serving as a reference for later shows like Bailando en Cuba.
+In 1978, he made his debut as one of the nine hosts of the show "Para Bailar," which aired every Sunday on television.
+This program produced notable presenters and actors such as Lily Rentería, Mara Roque, Albertico Pujol, Rebeca Martínez, and Néstor Jiménez.
+"Para Bailar" remained on the air until 1983, and due to the professionalism of its participants and the charisma of its hosts, it became one of the most successful participation shows of its kind, serving as a reference for later programs like Bailando en Cuba.

 In December 2014, he reunited live on América TV with part of the cast of Sabadazo.